valentin-dufois/TD-Initiative-Library/README.md

 **IndexCounter** (tox)

-Takes two CHOP inputs (preferably normalized MIDI events) and use them to increase and decrease the index of a counter that you can set up.
+Takes two CHOP inputs (preferably normalized pulses events) and use them to increase and decrease the index of a counter that you can set up.
 Suggested use: can be convenient to navigate through video sources.

 **CHOPDisplace** (tox)